-Cardiff State Beach is at the southernmost section of Encinitas in the coastal community of Cardiff-by-the-Sea, south of the San Elijo State Beach and where the San Elijo Lagoon enters into the ocean.
+Cardiff State Beach is at the southernmost section of Encinitas in the coastal community of Cardiff-by-the-Sea.
+You will find this Beach just south of the San Elijo State Beach and where the San Elijo Lagoon enters the ocean.

 The San Elijo Lagoon is one of the most extensive remaining coastal wetlands in San Diego County, covering over 1000 acres and hosting over 1000 plant and animal species.

-This beach is a gently sloping sandy beach that is very popular when it comes to surfing, swimming, diving, and beachcombing.
+This Beach is a gently sloping sandy beach that is very popular for surfing, swimming, diving, and beachcombing.

-Cardiff State Beach offers a whole list of amenities as well two restaurants on site.
-This beach is particularly perfect for kids as there is so much to see and explore.
+Cardiff State Beach offers a whole list of amenities and two restaurants on-site.
+This Beach is perfect for kids, as there is so much to see and explore.

-There is a parking lot available for 15 dollars, but the lot closes at 10 pm.
+A parking lot is available for 15 dollars, but the lot closes at 10 pm.

 The End of the Tour

-Generally speaking, I am also curious to know which one of these beaches caught your attention the most.
-Plainly you can see the beauty right?
+Generally speaking, I am curious to know which one of these beaches caught your attention the most.
+You can see the beauty.
 To put it differently, which of these shores would you like to visit if you had the chance?